A budget impact analysis (BIA) is an economic assessment that estimates the financial consequences of adopting a new intervention.

 |Includes Overhead Costs||No||Yes|

-Guidelines for conducting a budget impact analysis are available from the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
+Principles of Good Practice for Budget Impact Analysis are available from the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).